 In addition, future explorations of the usefulness of the employed culture model (CVS) for the study of organizational change in China are recommended.
-Most of the predicted relationships were not supported, and it is unknown whether this is due to the relatively small sample size, or if there truly was no relationship.
-There are two particular areas where future research should focus.
+As most of the predicted relationships were not supported in the present study, it is unknown whether this is due to the relatively small sample size, or if there truly was no relationship.
+There are two particular areas where future research can focus.
 One potential area is to examine the way in which clear change objectives aid in Six Sigma implementation.
 The expectation is that clear objectives prevent the Six Sigma program from getting sidetracked or discarded as not useful.
-The other potential area for research is to examine in greater detail the surprising finding that an innovation culture appears incompatible with the Six Sigma culture.
-If so, there are profound implications, with Six Sigma being less appropriate for companies with a strategy focusing on innovation.